rien333/numbersense-vae/thesis/README.md

 As seen in the [figure](#sub) below, the goal of the *Salient Object Subitizing* (SOS) dataset as defined by Zhang et al. (2016) is to clearly show a number of salient objects that lies within the subitizing range.
-As other approaches (mention something about 0 and 4) The dataset was constructed from an ensemble of other datasets to avoid potential dataset bias, and contains approximately 14K natural images (Zhang et al. 2016).
+As other approaches, Zhang et al. (2016) also introduce images with no salient objects The dataset was constructed from an ensemble of other datasets to avoid potential dataset bias, and contains approximately 14K natural images (Zhang et al. 2016).

 ![sos\_example](https://github.com/rien333/numbersense-vae/blob/master/thesis/subitizing.png "Example images from the SOS dataset")